ClimExHandbook/ClimExHandbook/_posts/2019-11-07-soil-type-and-physical-characteristics.md

 Resampling of bulk density is normally not required.
 However, especially severe drought may change the bulk density and resampling of bulk density is recommended after 3–5 years.

 &nbsp;
-<h2><a name="_Toc23712702"></a><strong>1.3.5 Soil texture</strong></h2>
+<h4><a name="_Toc23712702"></a><strong>1.3.5 Soil texture</strong></h4>
 Soil texture is the particle size distribution of soil determined by a percent combination of sand, silt, and clay that presents coarseness of a soil.
 Soil texture partly determines soil water-holding capacity and permeability, which provides important characteristic information about soil physical properties.
 The percentage clay in particular is also highly relevant for nutrient availability, as the clay colloids serve as exchange places for cations such as NH<sub>4</sub><sup>+</sup>, K<sup>+</sup>, Ca<sup>2+</sup> and Mg<sup>2+</sup>, similarly to humus particles.

 &nbsp;

 <strong><em>What and how to measure?</em></strong>

 Particle size analysis (PSA) is used in soil science to determine soil texture (sand, silt, and clay content), and often used in soil physics to determine soil hydraulic properties.
 PSA is often reported for the fine earth fraction of soils &lt; 2 mm in diameter.
 Soil samples returning to the laboratory are usually sieved to remove particles &gt; 2mm and root material.
-PSA can be determined using sedimentation with either the pipette method or the hydrometer method <a href="https://paperpile.com/c/2Av5rU/RkWi">(Gee &amp; Or, 2002)</a>.
-The texture of soil is expressed using the soil textural triangle from the composition of different particles <a href="https://paperpile.com/c/2Av5rU/0b3L">(NRCS, 2014b)</a>.
+PSA can be determined using sedimentation with either the pipette method or the hydrometer method (Gee &amp; Or, 2002).
+The texture of soil is expressed using the soil textural triangle from the composition of different particles (NRCS, 2014b).
 Texture in organic soils is not measured.

 &nbsp;
-<h2><a name="_Toc23712703"></a><strong>1.3.6 Water table depth (m)</strong></h2>
+<h4><a name="_Toc23712703"></a><strong>1.3.6 Water table depth (m)</strong></h4>
 The water table is the upper extent of the phreatic or groundwater zone, in which all soil pores and fractures are completely filled with water.
 The water table marks the end of the vadose zone.
 The phreatic zone and therefore the water table depth may vary between seasons and with dry or wet periods.

-In areas with shallow water tables, for example in deltaic areas <a href="https://paperpile.com/c/2Av5rU/1k9y">(van der Ploeg et al., 2012)</a> or wetlands <a href="https://paperpile.com/c/2Av5rU/JCmE">(Oosterwoud et al., 2017)</a>, or in soils with a perched water table owing to less permeable soil layers, the water table influences the amount of water available for vegetation and soil evaporation.
+In areas with shallow water tables, for example in deltaic areas (van der Ploeg et al., 2012) or wetlands (Oosterwoud et al., 2017), or in soils with a perched water table owing to less permeable soil layers, the water table influences the amount of water available for vegetation and soil evaporation.
 For vegetation, the water table influences water availability as roots may grow towards the water table or via capillary rise of groundwater.
 Capillary rise is a physical phenomenon where water will rise in a hollow tube with a small diameter.
 The smaller the tube the higher the water will rise.
-Soil pores form a network of such hollow tubes, and the height of capillary rise depends on the soil texture and structure <a href="https://paperpile.com/c/2Av5rU/9sRn/?suffix=%2C%20section%209.6">(Brutsaert, 2005, section 9.6)</a>, leading to a range from 0.2–0.5 m capillary rise for coarse textured soil (e.g. sand) to 0.8–several m for fine textured soil (e.g. clay).
+Soil pores form a network of such hollow tubes, and the height of capillary rise depends on the soil texture and structure (Brutsaert, 2005, section 9.6), leading to a range from 0.2–0.5 m capillary rise for coarse textured soil (e.g. sand) to 0.8–several m for fine textured soil (e.g. clay).
 For soil evaporation, water is transported from the underlying soil layers by liquid and vapour transport, which can be influenced by groundwater through capillary rise.
 If the water table is expected to influence the climate-change studies it is recommended to monitor the water table fluctuations.

 &nbsp;

 <strong><em>What and how to measure</em></strong>

-The water table can be measured with a piezometer, which is a tube with a perforated, screened part for groundwater to enter the tube while soil material is kept out <a href="https://paperpile.com/c/2Av5rU/K1Hp">(Reeve, 1986)</a>.
+The water table can be measured with a piezometer, which is a tube with a perforated, screened part for groundwater to enter the tube while soil material is kept out (Reeve, 1986).
 It can be installed by drilling a hole manually with a soil auger or with drilling equipment.
 Before installing in a site with perched water tables, ensure that the site’s less permeable layers are not drained by making holes through them, thus altering the soil hydraulics.
-Once the piezometer is installed, measurements can be done manually with a measurement tape with a float or automatically with a pressure transducer <a href="https://paperpile.com/c/2Av5rU/JCmE/?prefix=e.g.%20">(e.g. Oosterwoud et al., 2017)</a>.
+Once the piezometer is installed, measurements can be done manually with a measurement tape with a float or automatically with a pressure transducer (e.g. Oosterwoud et al., 2017).

 &nbsp;
-<h2><a name="_Toc23712704"></a><strong>1.3.7 References</strong></h2>
+<h4><a name="_Toc23712704"></a><strong>1.3.7 References</strong></h4>
 Brutsaert, W. (2005). <em>Hydrology: An Introduction.</em> Cambridge: Cambridge University Press.

 Dane, J. H., &amp; Topp, G. C. (Eds.).
 (2002).
 Methods of soil analysis: Part 4—Physical methods.
 In J. H. Dane, &amp; C. G. Topp (Eds.), <em>Methods of Soil Analysis</em> (pp. 1018–1020).
 Madison, WI: Soil Science Society of America, American Society of Agronomy.

-<a href="http://paperpile.com/b/xcQBPX/bvRya">Gee, G. W., &amp; Or, D. (2002).
+Gee, G. W., &amp; Or, D. (2002).
 2.4 Particle-size analysis.
 In J. H. Dane, &amp; C. G. Topp (Eds.), <em>Methods of Soil Analysis: Part 4</em>—<em>Physical Methods</em> (pp. 255–293).
-Madison, WI: Soil Science Society of America.</a>
+Madison, WI: Soil Science Society of America.

-<a href="http://paperpile.com/b/xcQBPX/zjzxV">Grossman, R. B., &amp; Reinsch, T. G. (2002).
+Grossman, R. B., &amp; Reinsch, T. G. (2002).
 2.1 Bulk density and linear extensibility.
 In J. H. Dane, &amp; C. G. Topp (Eds.), <em>Methods of Soil Analysis: Part 4</em>—<em>Physical Methods</em> (pp. 201–228).
-Madison, WI: Soil Science Society of America.</a>
+Madison, WI: Soil Science Society of America.

-<a href="http://paperpile.com/b/xcQBPX/BPxR9">ISRIC International Soil Reference and Information Centre.
+ISRIC International Soil Reference and Information Centre.
 (1998). <em>World Reference Base for Soil Resources</em>.
 World Soil Resources Reports 84.
-Rome, FAO.</a>
+Rome, FAO.

-<a href="http://paperpile.com/b/xcQBPX/il3lv">IUSS Working Group WRB.
+IUSS Working Group WRB.
 (2006). <em>World Reference Base for Soil Resources 2006: A Framework for International Classification, Correlation and Communication</em>.
-Rome, FAO.</a>
+Rome, FAO.

-<a href="http://paperpile.com/b/xcQBPX/WITLI">IUSS Working Group WRB<em>.
+IUSS Working Group WRB<em>.
 (2014).
 World Reference Base for Soil Resources 2014: International Soil Classification System for Naming Soils and Creating Legends for Soil Maps</em> (3rd ed.).
-Rome, FAO.</a>
+Rome, FAO.

 Maaroufi, N. I., Nordin, A., Hasselquist, N. J., Bach, L. H., Palmqvist, K., &amp; Gundale, M. J. (2015).
 Anthropogenic nitrogen deposition enhances carbon sequestration in boreal soils. <em>Global Change Biology, 21</em>(8), 3169-3180.

-NRCS <a href="http://paperpile.com/b/xcQBPX/TVuv4">Natural Resources Conservation Service.
+NRCS Natural Resources Conservation Service.
 (2014a). <em>Soil Electrical Conductivity: Soil Health - Guides for educators</em>.
-United States Department of Agriculture.</a>
+United States Department of Agriculture.

-NRCS <a href="http://paperpile.com/b/xcQBPX/gqd29">Natural Resources Conservation Service.
-(2014b). <em>Soil Survey Field and Laboratory Methods Manual, Soil Survey Investigations Report No. 51</em> (Version 2.0.).</a> United States Department of Agriculture.
+NRCS Natural Resources Conservation Service.
+(2014b). <em>Soil Survey Field and Laboratory Methods Manual, Soil Survey Investigations Report No. 51</em> (Version 2.0.).
+United States Department of Agriculture.

-<a href="http://paperpile.com/b/xcQBPX/pIGR0">Oosterwoud, M., van der Ploeg, M., van der Schaaf, S., &amp; van der Zee, S. (2017).
-Variation in hydrologic connectivity as a result of microtopography explained by discharge to catchment size relationship. <em>Hydrological Processes</em>, 31(15), 2683–2699.</a>
+Oosterwoud, M., van der Ploeg, M., van der Schaaf, S., &amp; van der Zee, S. (2017).
+Variation in hydrologic connectivity as a result of microtopography explained by discharge to catchment size relationship. <em>Hydrological Processes</em>, 31(15), 2683–2699.

 Reeve, R. C. (1986).
 Water potential: piezometry.
 In A. Klute (Ed.), <em>Methods of Soil Analysis: Part 1—Physical and Mineralogical Methods</em> (pp. 545–561).
 Madison, WI: Soil Science Society of America, American Society of Agronomy.

 Swift, R. S., &amp; Sparks, D. L. (2009).
 Methods of Soil Analysis:  Part 3—Chemical Methods.
 In D. L. Sparks, A. L. Page, P. A. Helmke, &amp; R. H. Loeppert (Eds.), <em>Soil Science Society of America Book Series, 5</em>.
 Madison, WI: Soil Science Society of America, American Society of Agronomy.

-<a href="http://paperpile.com/b/xcQBPX/X4Nru">Van der Ploeg, M. J., Appels, W. M., Cirkel, D. G., Oosterwoud, M. R., Witte, J.-P. M., &amp; van der Zee, S. E. A. T. M. (2012).
-Microtopography as a driving mechanism for ecohydrological processes in shallow groundwater systems. <em>Vadose Zone Journal</em>, 11, 3. </a>
+Van der Ploeg, M. J., Appels, W. M., Cirkel, D. G., Oosterwoud, M. R., Witte, J.-P. M., &amp; van der Zee, S. E. A. T. M. (2012).
+Microtopography as a driving mechanism for ecohydrological processes in shallow groundwater systems. <em>Vadose Zone Journal</em>, 11, 3.